 Lacanche owner Kerry Valentine recently traveled to France with a couple of friends for a tour of art, wine and food.
 The trip began in Provence, where they spent two days in the Avignon area, visiting Arles for the Van Gogh walk and then wine tasting in the Cote du Rhone region with transplanted American winemaker Douglas Graves of “Tours du Rhone.”
 Doug shares the scenic views and the history of the area, all while taking his guests wine tasting.

 When cleaning your range, it is actually possible to remove many of the parts and place them in the dishwasher for cleaning.
 See video below.
 If you have any questions regarding the cleaning or care of your range, please don’t hesitate to call our Customer Care department at 425-481-8850.
-You may also view cleaning instructions HERE or purchase a cleaning kit HERE.
+You may also view cleaning instructions HERE.

 PLEASE NOTE: YOU SHOULD NEVER USE CLEANING PRODUCTS CONTAINING BLEACH, AS THEY WILL DISCOLOR THE METALS ON YOUR RANGE!

 Many people who are in the decision making phase of purchasing their Lacanche range ask themselves, “Cluny or Chagny – how do I choose?”
 All of the Lacanche ranges are very modular and are built out of the same components (aka either the Cluny-sized oven or the Sully-sized oven as the base), with the Cluny and Chagny being essentially the same range, but with one slight variance…